gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 title: JavaScript, Types and Sets - Part I (draft)
 ---

+## Disclaimer

+This article is a draft and I still have to finish it, if you find some error, typo or something not clear, please shoot me an email or a message on Twitter, I appreciate.

 ## Abstract

 In this article I'll illustrate **how a mathematician could regard the JavaScript language and its type system**.